AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 # Kubernetes Deployment for the demonstration

 This document centralizes materials to deploy OWL demonstrations and solutions to a Kubernetes platform.
-As target cluster we will use Scaleway cloud provider kubernetes services.
+As target cluster we use Scaleway cloud provider with kubernetes services.
 As a first solution, we will use IBU Insurance demo.

 The goal is to deploy all the components in one command: